MisterNo0ne/PythonGroupTwoA2Prog/README.md

 On the map screen, use WASD or the arrow keys to move around.
 (If you run out of enemies to fight in the plains, press 'i' to respawn them.)
 In a battle, press 'H' to heal.
 Otherwise just left click on the element of choice for your attack when it is your turn.
 In the shop, click on the buttons shown to buy health pots, daggers, and armor.
 To exit, click the button in the bottom right.

-### Idea List
-- add poison type that counters fire to balance game
-- staling mechanic (same attacks weaken if used multiple times)
-- balance rock (make rock only good with certain statuses and bad without that, or maybe rock could get really stale)
-- have bosses have different phases/gimmicks. for the final boss, most likely a thing where it's element changes every turn (or every other turn) and all status effects are removed.
-Maybe have it heal a bit too when transitioning to a new phase.
-- have a shopkeeper and coin system, where killing enemies/bosses awards the player coins that they can use to buy items. basic items would just be health potions and daggers, but maybe have him sell ice/rock spells, armor, idk some other stuff etc.
-- have shopkeeper man sell different foods/buffs, so that u can eat them in the map mode to get buffs to certain attack, like eating ice cream makes ice attacks stronger, or eating spicy food makes fire type attacks stronger.
-- better boss loot and progression to make the game feel like it has order and not just kill anything

 ## Features
 Added a debugMode that can be toggled to display important statistics and information for debugging.